wpengine/headless-docs/guides/getting-started/create-app.md

 When you navigate to `http://localhost:3000`, you should see your app running!

-Now, let's [deploy the app](./deploy-app.md) to the headless platform. :rocket:
+Next, let's [deploy the app](./deploy-app.md) to the headless platform. :rocket: